 The SIS is conducted in an interview format by an AAIDD trained SIS interviewer.
-Once the SIS is completed, the results are mailed and/or hand-delivered to the beneficiary and/or legally responsible person.
-The SIS interviewer, or Care Coordinator, then schedules a time to meet with the beneficiary and his/her family to review the results.
-After the SIS results are reviewed, the beneficiary and/or legally responsible person formally acknowledges the overview by signing for receipt of the SIS report.
-It is recommended that others (i.e. service providers; other natural supports) attend the meeting as permitted by the individual/family.
-The SIS interviewer or Care Coordinator will inform the beneficiary and/or legally responsible person of what action to take if they have questions/concerns about the SIS assessment (see below: Re-assessments and Addendums)
+Once the SIS is completed, the results are mailed or hand-delivered to the beneficiary and legally responsible person.
+The SIS interviewer, or Care Coordinator, then schedules a time to meet with the beneficiary and his/her family to review the results, if the beneficiary and his or her family would like to meet about SIS results.
+After the SIS results are reviewed, the beneficiary and -legally responsible person formally acknowledges the overview by signing for receipt of the SIS report.
+It is recommended that others (service providers; other natural supports) attend the meeting as permitted by the individual and family.
+The SIS interviewer or Care Coordinator will inform the beneficiary and legally responsible person of what action to take if they have questions or concerns about the SIS assessment (see below: Re-assessments and Addendums)

-The AAIDD training is designed in 3 phases (Orientation, Individual Guided Practice, and Interviewer Reliability Review) to allow for adequate practice and self-study time.
-In order to be recognized as a SIS Interviewer participant complete an Interviewer Reliability Quality Review (IRQR) with the AAIDD Trainer.
-Successful candidates must obtain an interviewer reliability coefficient of .85 (85%) or higher.
-NC Innovations Wavier beneficiaries are required to have a SIS assessment.
+The AAIDD training is designed in three phases (Orientation, Individual Guided Practice, and Interviewer Reliability Review) to allow for adequate practice and self-study time.
+In order to be recognized as a SIS Interviewer, participants complete an Interviewer Reliability Quality Review (IRQR) with the AAIDD Trainer.
+Successful candidates must obtain an interviewer reliability coefficient of .85 (85 percent) or higher.

+An NC Innovations Wavier beneficiary is required to have a SIS assessment.
 Failure to comply with this requirement may result in the beneficiary's termination from the waiver.
 The assessment is completed using the following two age-based tools:

 - a.
-For beneficiaries 16 years of age and older, the Supports Intensity Scale for Adults is utilized - b.
-For beneficiaries ages 5 through 15, the Supports Intensity Scale for Children is utilized.
+For a beneficiary aged 16 and older, the Supports Intensity Scale for Adults is utilized - b.
+For a beneficiary aged 5 through 15, the Supports Intensity Scale for Children is utilized.

-Beneficiaries who are new to the NC Innovations waiver will receive a SIS prior to their initial NC Innovations waiver plan.
+A beneficiary new to the NC Innovations waiver receives a SIS prior to their initial NC Innovations waiver plan.

-A routine assessment will occur every two years for beneficiaries ages 5-15 years of age and every three years for beneficiaries 16 years of age and older.
+A routine assessment occurs every two years for beneficiaries aged 5-15 years of age and every three years for beneficiaries 16 years of age and older.

-A new assessment will not occur when individuals transfer to a new Managed Care Organization (MCO) service area.
-A copy of the SIS will be transferred to the new MCO per established procedures.
+A new assessment does not occur when a beneficiary transfers to a new Managed Care Organization (MCO) service area.
+A copy of the SIS is transferred to the new MCO per established procedures.